jameslairdsmith/Website/README.md

-README file for personal website.
+This is the repository for my personal website.
+Visit my site at [https://eric-ekholm.netlify.com](https://eric-ekholm.netlify.com/)

-Will update as appropriate once site is up and running.